Living Well in Later Life Older People’s Commissioning Strategy 2021 to 2030

 Prevention: Supporting people to stay healthy, happy, and independent for as long as possible

-• Carry out an annual review of the New Instructed & Non-Instructed Adult Advocacy Service contracts were initiated July 2022.
-Implementation of marketing and communication plan ongoing.
+• carry out an annual review of the New Instructed and Non-Instructed Adult Advocacy Service contracts were initiated July 2022.
+Implementation of marketing and communication plan ongoing

 Living Independently: Facilitating people to continue living at home for as long as possible through timely care and support that works around their priorities and outcomes

-• Continue to support providers of CQC regulated homecare and live in care that experience problems with the provision of services or receive a poor-quality rating from CQC through structured Provider Support and Intervention meetings chaired by a SCC commissioner to support the provider to improve services.
+• continue to support providers of CQC regulated homecare and live in care that experience problems with the provision of services or receive a poor-quality rating from CQC through structured Provider Support and Intervention meetings chaired by a council commissioner to support the provider to improve services

-• Commissioners to continue to work to support all providers on the SCC Care within the Home DPS to submit required key performance indicators and update the NHS Capacity Tracker on a monthly basis.
+• commissioners to continue to work to support all providers on the Surrey County Council Care within the Home DPS to submit required key performance indicators and update the NHS Capacity Tracker on a monthly basis

 Our objectives for 2022